 Buses serving the area are: 13, 23, 37, 150, H12, and H16.

-The FGC stop is Plaça d’Espanya.
+The FGC stop for the Magic Fountains Barcelona is Plaça d’Espanya.

 In Plaza de España we see one of Europe’s best squares with a huge fountain, two 47 m tall Venetian towers, and an ex-bullfighting ring with an incredible panoramic view that’s now one of Barcelona’s top shopping malls.